Benjythebee/CV_interactive_map/README.md

 or https://benjythebee.github.io/parceldata/parcels.geo.json
 and

 * getDataGET() which takes straight up from cryptovoxels.com and converts it to geoJSON.
-PROBLEM IS: I haven't tested that function because I keep getting CORS issues
+It works fine only if you run it server side.

 The JSON files in the api folder are geoJSON formatted.
 For example the parcels.owner&contributors.json file looks a bit like this:
 ```